iagoleal/iagoleal.github.io/content/posts/cuts.md

   </text>
 </svg>

-Among the advantages of solving the dual problem at the same time as the primal, is that we gain a cut for free in the process!
+Since $\check{f}$ is defined as the maximum of a bunch of affine functions (affine in $\lambda$), it is convex!
+Meaning that it has a cut at every point.
+Moreover, one can prove that it is the tightest convex function everywhere below $f$.
+So the cuts for $\check{f}$ are also the best ones possible for $f$.
+The only thing remaining is discovering how to actually calculate these cuts.
+As it stands out, they come for free from the optimization problem, because their inclination is precisely the optimal multiplier.

 :::Theorem
 There is a cut for $f$ at the point $x_0$ defined by the dual value $\check{f}(x_0)$